intel/nauta/toolbox/providers/gcp/gcp.md

 ```

 Bastion node is accessible from the Internet.
 Please adjust authorized keys - add your own to the bastion host to `~/.ssh/authorized_keys`.

+When on Nauta Cluster Bastion Node, find and untar `nctl-1.0.0-<timestamp>-linux.tar.gz` file which gives you a possibility to use `nctl` tool.
+Refer to [Nauta Getting Started document](../../../docs/user-guide/actions/getting_started.md) for further information on `nctl`.
+Your first step after veryfing that `nctl` works correctly should be a regular user creation and switching to it to perform other operations supported by Nauta.

 ### Next Steps